LambdaLabsML/distributed-training-guide/06-training-llama-405b/README.md

 **NOTE: This chapter's code builds off of [chapter 5's FSDP code](../05-sharding-fsdp/).**

-Here we are going to utilize a huge cluster to train Llama 3.1 405B. **This does not utilize LORA!** We are actually fully training the weights of a 405b model in plain pytorch.
+Here we are going to utilize an 8 node cluster (64 H100 GPUs) to train Llama 3.1 405B. **This does not utilize LORA!** We are actually fully training the weights of a 405b model in plain pytorch.

 The next few sections go through various changes we have to make to our FSDP code from chapter 5 to make training a 405b model work.